akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Godfrey nodded.
 He did not know what to say.
 The priest seemed content to wait.

 “I am delayed by my horse’s shoe,” Godfrey said at last.
 “Lord Harold wishes to test my swordwork.”
-He shook his head.
+Godfrey shook his head.
 “I do not know why I am so restless.
 It is only a lesson, though my skill is admittedly mediocre.”

-“Harold tests everyone,” the priest said.
-“It is his nature.
-He tested his wife, once, God rest her.
-She passed.
-He tests me still, and I have buried half his household.
-You are in good company.”
-He settled onto the low stone wall.
-“But I do not think it is the sword lesson that troubles you.”
+“It is his nature,” the priest said as he settled onto the low stone wall.
+“But I do not think a sword lesson is truly what ails you.”

 Godfrey sat beside him, because it seemed expected, and because his feet were tired.
 The hum of the hives was steady, restful.

-“I do not know what I am doing,” Godfrey said at last.
+“I do not know what I am doing,” he said at last.
 It came out quieter than he meant.

 “Few do.
 The ones who think they do are the dangerous ones.”